Ocak (Alevism): Structuring

+In traditional Alevi society, ocaks are typically passed down patrilineally.
+Each ocak traces its ancestry to a revered dede (religious leader or saint).
+However, there is a significant exception to this rule—particularly relevant in mixed marriages, where the mother is Alevi and the father is not (e.g., Sunni, non-religious, or from outside the Alevi tradition).
+In such cases, Alevi communities have often recognized the mother’s ocak as the rightful spiritual lineage for the child.

 Ocaks are interconnected and there is a familial connection between them.
 At the top of the family tree is Haji Bektash Veli.
 There are people descended from every ocak.
 The Dedes which are the older sons of ocaks are in a higher position then the younger sons.
 This hierarchical structure is part of the "Hand in hand, Haqq" mentality.

 There are Dede ocaks in Turkey whose hierarchy has not been established due to the lack of research.
 The most well-known example is the Şücaeddin Veli.